-In times of crisis, many look to doctors and nurses as frontline workers.
+In times of crisis, many look to doctors and nurses as essential frontline workers.
 Public health professionals struggle to disseminate information in a crisis, and they rely on frontline healthcare workers to help patients separate fact from fear.
 Doctors and nurses are important, but they can’t do it alone.
 Some forget that medical assistants are essential workers too.

 Medical assistants are on the frontlines, assisting doctors and nurses, allowing them to help more patients.
 Medical assistants manage patients in doctor’s offices and hospitals, helping the patients to reduce anxiety.
 A crisis can be worrisome, and a good medical assistant has empathy and compassion.
 They understand what a patient is going through and can help reduce fear through education.
 Medical assistants can educate patients about proper hygiene, how to prevent the spread of a virus, and when to contact their doctor.
-Medical assistants perform lifesaving tests and administer vaccines.
+Medical assistants perform lifesaving tests and administer essential vaccines.
 They are responsible for administering virus and disease testing, blood draws and other laboratory testing needed during a crisis.
 For students interested in a rewarding career as a medical assistant, the time to seek training through an affordable vocational school program is now.
-Patients are waiting.
+Patients are waiting and you are essential.

 What are Essential Workers?